 Parenting is one of the most precious roles that any human undertakes.
-It can also be the most loving, rewarding, joyful relationship that we will experience.
+Becoming a parent can be the most loving, rewarding, joyful relationship that we will experience.

-Each stage of childhood requires parents to adapt and learn new skills.
-Keeping kids safe and protected is of course the prime objective along with showing love, value and respect.
+Each stage of childhood requires parents to adapt and learn new skills, keeping kids safe and protected is of course the prime objective along with showing love, value and respect.
 Saying no to adolescence can be one of the more difficult aspects of parenting.
 Learning to accept NO as a definite answer is also one of the most important lessons a child will ever learn.

 When children are young, the word ‘NO’ holds meaning.
 By the time, the house is full of adolescence the word NO can lead to arguments, tears and tantrums.
 A teenager storming around the house, shouting or tearful can be a difficult situation to experience.

-Here are a few tips on how to say NO and mean it!
+Here are a few tips on how to say no and mean it!

 Do not allow the adolescence to come between parent/caregivers.
 A united message is a strong message.